Assessment and final decision

 Verification of your application

-Forte checks if your application fulfils the formal requirements laid down in the call for proposals.
-For example, we check whether your application falls within Forte’s areas and the scope of the call.
-If the application does not fulfil the requirements, it will be refused or rejected.
+Forte checks if your application fulfils the conditions laid down in the call for proposals.
+For example, we check whether your application falls within the scope of the call and that the applicant is eligible.
+If the application does not fulfil the conditions, it will be refused or rejected.

 Assessment by researchers and community representatives

-All applications that fulfil the formal requirements in the call for proposals are given to Forte’s review panels for assessment.
+All applications that fulfil the conditions in the call for proposals are given to Forte’s review panels for assessment.
 The review panels are made up of researchers and community representatives.
 Based on their assessment, Forte’s board makes the final decisions on which applications will be granted funding.

 The reviewers read and assess all applications individually, and then meet up to hold a joint discussion.
 At this meeting, the review panel makes a joint recommendation on which projects should be granted or rejected.
 The review panel also prepares a statement on each application to justify the panel’s recommendation.